- PDF doc

 - mixed funds used to run a clerking business.

 Australian-registered foreign lawyers who practise foreign law in Victoria must comply with trust money and trust account requirements.
 The provisions relating to trust money and trust accounts apply to Australian-registered foreign lawyers in the same way as they apply to Australian legal practitioners.
-Foreign currency trust accounts are not available at this time.
+Foreign currency trust accounts are not available.